Robel-Roba-Ditta/Intelligent-Project-Manager/README.md

 ### Collaboration
 - Threaded comments on tasks, author + timestamp, chronological order
+- Link-based attachments (fileName + URL)
 - Watch/unwatch a task to track it without being assigned
+- Task dependencies — mark one task as blocking another; both tasks reflect the relationship from a single write
 - Activity history generated automatically as a side effect of other actions (status changes, assignment, comments) rather than logged by hand from each feature